gruppe-adler/TvT_UrbanOps.Altis/README.md

 BLUFOR wins when:
 * all OPFOR units (including AI) have been eliminated and OPFOR is unable to respawn
 * BLUFOR controls the *Location* for X minutes (*CaptureTime*)
-  * BLUFOR is in control when the ratio of BLUFOR units to OPFOR units (including AI) is at least the preset *ControlRatio*
+  * BLUFOR is in control when the ratio of BLUFOR units to OPFOR units (including AI) is at X:Y (*ControlRatio*)
-  * if BLUFOR loses control, the time needed to win is not reset
+  * if BLUFOR loses control, the capture time needed to win is not reset

 ### OPFOR
 OPFOR wins when: